rudiantoni/learn-angular/docs/development_instructions.md

 - Import the component annotated class in the app.module.ts, adding it to the declarations array.

 ## Creating a new component using Angular CLI

+- Open the terminal inside the project root folder.
+- Use the command `ng generate component component-name`
+  - Shortcut is `ng g c component-name`
+  - Naming in kebab-case
+- The Angular CLI will generate a new component inside the src/app folder with all needed files and apply changes to the app.module.ts